Welcome back to Spring 1!

-If you have not already joined us, please let me know if you have been unable to sign up to Dojo and I will print you off the letter.
+Please let me know if you have been unable to sign up to Dojo and I will print you off the letter.
 Particularly at this time, this is an excellent way to keep in contact with each other.
-If you have any queries or questions you are able to ask these on Dojo and I will reply to you as soon as I can.
+If you have any queries or questions, you are able to ask these on Dojo and I will reply to you as soon as I can.

-This half term, we will be focussing on Place Value.
+This half term, we will be focussing on multiplication and division.
 Children will continue to build on their knowledge and understanding from Year 1.
-They will continue to practise their 2, 5 and 10x tables and we will beginto look at the 3's and 4's.
+They will continue to practice their 2, 3, 4, 5 and 10x tables and we will begin to use these facts to help with our division work.